bofh69/nfc2klipper/README.md

 ## Preparing an NFC reader

+At least two different readers can be used:

+- PN532, using [nfcpy](https://nfcpy.readthedocs.io/en/latest/), connected via UART/serial.
+- PN5180 using [PN5180-Tagomatic](https://github.com/bofh69/pn5180-tagomatic), connected via USB.

+nfcpy supports many other readers too, which probably works fine, but I've not tested them.

+### Using PN532

+PN532 is well tested, but it can't read NFC type-V tags, used by OpenPrintTag.
+If you want to use those, use a PN5180 reader instead.

-I use a PN532 based reader (Elechouse PN532 NFC RFID Module V3, if you want to use the same) connected via UART to the raspberry pi where this program is running.
+I use a "Elechouse PN532 NFC RFID Module V3" board connected via UART to the raspberry pi where this program is running.
+The program uses nfcpy which supports many other readers too, it might work with them too, but I've not tested them.

 Many pages suggest connecting its VCC pin to 5V on the RPi.
 Don't!
 It can run from 3.3V and then it won't risk slowly destroying the RPi's